leafo/moonscript/docs/reference.md

     print "item: ", item for item in *items

+## Switch

+The switch statement is shorthand for writing a series of if statements that check against the same value.
+Note that the value is only evaluated once.
+Like if statements, switches can have an else block to handle no matches.
+Comparison is done with the `==` operator.

+    name = "Dan"
+    switch name
+      case "Robert"
+        print "You are robert"
+      case "Dan"
+        print "Your name, it's Dan"
+      else
+        print "I don't know about your name"

+Switches can be used as expressions as well, here we can assign the result of the switch to a variable:

+    b = 1
+    next_number = switch b
+      case 1
+        2
+      case 2
+        3
+      else
+        error "can't count that high!"

+We can use the `then` keyword to write a switch case's block on a single line.
+No extra keyword is needed to write the else block on a single line.

+    msg = switch math.random(1, 5)
+      case 1 then "you are lucky"
+      case 2 then "you are almost lucky" else "not so lucky"

+It is worth noting the order of the case comparison expression.
+The case's expression is on the left hand side.
+This can be useful if the case's expression wants to overwrite how the comparison is done by defining an `eq` metamethod.

 ## Object Oriented Programming

 In these examples, the generated Lua code may appear overwhelming.
 It is best